-It’s the biggest and longest-running “brocante”, or bazaar, in Paris organized by the city’s American community.
-The annual AAWE Bazaar is a mind-blowing one-day rummage sale spread out over three floors of the American Church, which is located along the Seine River in the 7th arrondissement.
+It’s the biggest and longest-running bazaar in Paris, organized by the city’s American community.
+The 42nd annual AAWE Bazaar and new Winter Festival is a mind-blowing one-day rummage sale and holiday festival spread out over three floors of the American Church, which is located along the Seine River in the 7th arrondissement.

 If you have never attended this community event organized by American women, you’re in for a surprise.
-It’s impossible to walk out empty-handed.
+Not only can you pick up early Christmas presents at a bargain, you’ll also be contributing to the circular economy and supporting women’s and children’s charities.
+It’s impossible to walk out empty-handed!

-This year, the 40th annual AAWE Bazaar is scheduled for Saturday, December 3, 2016, from 9:30am to 7:00pm.
+This year, the extravaganza is scheduled for Saturday, December 1, 2018, from 10 am to 6 pm.
 The day before the big event, an army of 200 plus volunteers will receive a truckload filled with bags and boxes stuffed with generous donations collected at a storage depot outside of Paris.
-The call to clean-out-your-closets-and-give dates back to a time when brocantes or braderies did not exist in Paris.
+The call to clean-out-your-closets-and-give dates back to a time when braderies did not exist in Paris.